An American Tragedy (film)

-An American Tragedy (1931) is an American pre-Code drama film directed by Josef von Sternberg and produced and distributed by Paramount Pictures.
+An American Tragedy is a 1931 American pre-Code drama film directed by Josef von Sternberg and produced and distributed by Paramount Pictures.
 It is based on Theodore Dreiser's 1925 novel An American Tragedy and its 1926 stage adaptation, which were inspired by the historic 1906 murder of Grace Brown by Chester Gillette at Big Moose Lake in upstate New York.
 Dreiser's novel would again be adapted by Paramount as the 1951 film A Place in the Sun.

 Plot

 Clyde Griffiths, a bellhop at a fancy hotel in Kansas City, is the neglected son of street evangelists.
 He is dating one of the hotel's maids, though he yearns for a place in society.
 One night, he and some friends are involved in a drunk-driving crash in which a little girl is killed.
 They all flee the scene, and Clyde eventually ends up as a bellboy at a hotel in Chicago.

 When Clyde's wealthy uncle, Samuel Griffiths, stays at the hotel, Clyde approaches him, and, though they do not know each other well, Samuel agrees to give his nephew a job in his shirt factory in (fictional) Lycurgus, New York.
 Clyde does well and is promoted to foreman of the collar stamping department, which is staffed only by women.
 Fraternization is strictly prohibited, but Clyde, frustrated by being shut out of his uncle's social circle, soon begins seeing Roberta "Bert" Alden, a newly hired stamper recently arrived in the city from her parents' upstate farm.

 The secret relationship between Clyde and Bert flourishes during spring and summer, when they spend most of their dates outdoors, but when winter comes, he pressures her to allow him to meet with her in her room, where he seduces her.
 Shortly after this, Clyde meets the beautiful debutante Sondra Finchley, and he quickly falls for her and begins to spend less and less time with Bert.

 Bert discovers she is pregnant and begs Clyde to marry her to spare her the shame of a child born out of wedlock, but he repeatedly puts her off and suggests she return home, claiming he will marry her later.
 Sondra, meanwhile, promises Clyde she will marry him as soon as she comes of age in October.